ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-with-Prometheus.md

 We can dive a little bit deeper by filtering these time series on their labels using curly braces (`{}`).
 Let's say we want to monitor requests that failed due to an internal server error.
-We can achieve that by selecting the time series of the metric `api_http_requests_total` where the label `status` is set to `500`.
+We can achieve this by selecting the time series of the metric `api_http_requests_total` where the label `status` is set to `500`.

 ```javascript